junsulee119/OpenPhoneCameraTrigger/README.md

 6. [License](#license)

 ## Introduction
 OpenPhoneCameraTrigger is a project designed to enable wireless control of camera trigger using an ESP32 based board.
-With this project, you can send volume control signals to trigger your camera's shutter remotely.
+With this project, you can send volume control signals to trigger your phone camera's shutter remotely.

 ---